horni23/oc-pod-uptime-test/README.md

 # os-tests

-first perl scripts and html pages used for OpenShift / minishift testing
+first perl scripts and html pages used for OpenShift